Pruned double Hurwitz numbers: Preliminaries

-Now, we will define a second notion of graphs on curves, namely Hurwitz galaxies. \begin{Definition}[see e.g. \cite{DPS} or \cite{PJ}] A Hurwitz galaxy of type $(g,\mu,\nu)$ is a graph $G$ on an oriented surface $S$ of genus $g$, such that for $m=2g-2+\ell(\mu)+\ell(\nu)$: \begin{enumerate}[(i)] \item $S\backslash G$ is a disjoiint union of open disks, \item $G$ partitions $S$ into $\ell(\mu)+\ell(\nu)$ disjoint faces, \item these faces may be coloured black and white, such that $\ell(\nu)$ many faces are coloured black and $\ell(\mu)$ many faces are coloured white, such that each edge is incident to a white face on one side and to a black face on the other side, \item the white faces are labeled by $1,\dots,\ell(\mu)$ and the black faces are labeled by $1,\dots,\ell(\nu)$, such that a face labeled $i$ is bounded by $\mu_i\cdot m$ vertices, \item the vertices are labeled cyclically counterclockwise with respect to the adjacent white faces by $1,\dots,m$, \item for each $i\in\{1,\dots,m\}$, there are $m-1$ vertices labeled $i$, which are 2-valent and one vertex labeled $i$, which is 4-valent. \end{enumerate}
+Now we will define a second notion of graphs on surfaces, namely Hurwitz galaxies (see e.g. \cite{duchi2014bijections} or \cite{PJ}). \begin{Definition} A Hurwitz galaxy of type $(g,\mu,\nu)$ is a graph $G$ on an oriented surface $S$ of genus $g$, such that for $m=2g-2+\ell(\mu)+\ell(\nu)$: \begin{enumerate}[(i)] \item $S\backslash G$ is a disjoint union of open disks, \item $G$ partitions $S$ into $\ell(\mu)+\ell(\nu)$ disjoint faces, \item these faces may be coloured black and white, such that $\ell(\nu)$ many faces are coloured black and $\ell(\mu)$ many faces are coloured white, such that each edge is incident to a white face on one side and to a black face on the other side, \item the white (resp. black) faces are labeled by $1,\dots,\ell(\mu)$ (resp. $1,\dots,\ell(\nu)$), such that a face labeled $i$ is bounded by $\mu_i\cdot m$ vertices, \item the vertices are labeled cyclically counterclockwise with respect to the adjacent white faces by $1,\dots,m$, \item for each $i\in\{1,\dots,m\}$, there are $m-1$ vertices labeled $i$, which are 2-valent and one vertex labeled $i$, which is 4-valent. \end{enumerate}

-An isomorphism between two Hurwitz galaxies, is an orientation-preserving homeomorphism of their respective surfaces, which induces an isomorphism of graphs, that preserves vertex- and face-labels. \end{Definition}
+An isomorphism between two Hurwitz galaxies is an orientation-preserving homeomorphism of their respective surfaces, which induces an isomorphism of graphs, that preserves vertex- and face-labels. \end{Definition}

-\begin{Proposition} There is a bijection: \end{Proposition}
+\begin{proposition} There is a bijection: \end{proposition}

-\begin{Proof} We start with a Hurwitz Galaxy $G$ of type $(g,\mu,\nu)$.
+\begin{proof} We start with a Hurwitz galaxy $G$ of type $(g,\mu,\nu)$.
 Draw a vertex in each white face und connect this vertex to the vertices surrounding this face.
 Now remove the vertices of the old graph $G$.
 We obtain a branching graph of type $(g,\mu,\nu)$ by distributing the labels naturally.
-Obviously, we may reverse this process and thus get the bijection as desired. \end{Proof}
+Obviously, we may reverse this process and thus get the bijection as desired. \end{proof}

 \begin{Example} We illustrate the construction in the proof of Proposition \ref{prop:bij} in Figure \ref{galaxybranching}.
 We start with a Hurwitz galaxy of type $(0,(2,1,3),(1,2,1,2))$ and obtain the corresponding branching graph of type $(0,(2,1,3),(1,2,1,2))$.
-The purple numbers display the labels of the faces of the galaxy and the labels of the faces and vertices of the branching graph. \end{Example}
+The green numbers display the labels of the faces of the galaxy and the labels of the faces and vertices of the branching graph. \end{Example}